simonsarris/site-simonsarris/src/markdown-pages/goals2021.md

 ### 2. Build a second 'pond' area by damming the second stream better, make waterfall and stream more beautiful.

-✔️ _This area is dammed well, and mostly cleaned up, but there's lots more beautification to do._
+✔️ _This area is dammed well, and mostly cleaned up, but there's lots more beautification to do.
+More done in 2022 and 2023_

 ### 3. Build beautiful field of flowers out front (already [started](https://twitter.com/simonsarris/status/1330632603989389319) this).